tiger-openai-hackathon/hacks/README.md

 ### Java

 1. If you already have Java installed in your system, you can skip this step
-2. Please download and install Java by following the instructions given on [this website](https://www.java.com/en/download/manual.jsp)
+2. Please download and install Java from [this website](https://www.java.com/en/download/manual.jsp)

 ## Update the configuration files